How to Manage a Distributed Team

 A few critical factors need to be executed successfully for the overall remote initiative to yield the desired results.
 Let's get into each in detail:

 In an in-office situation, we have the benefit of having the physical presence of the person we are interacting with.
 We can convey information to one-another in bits & pieces.
-This is clearly inefficient, but we know that any person can easily reach out for additional context.
+This is clearly inefficient, but we know that any person can easily reach out for additional context, so you're not really marring the team communication.
 Also, do you feel the need to ideate?
 Just grab a meeting room!

 Remote work allows us to hire across timezones and also empowers us to choose our own work timings.
 But, this also means that it is very likely your co-worker is not always working at the same time as you.
 So, what do you do when you need to clarify something?